spacetelescope/jwst/docs/jwst/extract_2d/main.rst

   point sources.
 Only applies to WFSS mode.

 ``--wfss_mmag_extract``
-  float (default is 99).
+  float (default is ``None``).
 The minimum (faintest) magnitude object to extract, based on the value of `isophotal_abmag` in the source catalog.
 Only applies to WFSS mode.

 ``--wfss_nbright``
-  int (default is 300).
+  int (default is 1000).
 The number of brightest source catalog objects to extract.
   Can be used in conjunction with ``wfss_mmag_extract``.
 Only applies to WFSS mode.

 ``--extract_orders``